Frequently Asked Questions

 What should I ask a personal injury lawyer before hiring them?

-Can I switch lawyers during a personal injury case in New Orleans?
+Can I switch lawyers during a personal injury case in Louisiana?

-Before making a change, consider discussing your concerns with your current lawyer to see if the issues can be resolved.
-If not, you have the right to terminate their representation and hire a new attorney.
+Before making a change, try discussing your concerns with your current lawyer to see if the issues can be resolved.
+If not, you have the right to terminate their representation and hire someone new.

-When switching lawyers, it’s important to choose someone who can quickly get up to speed on your case and continue advocating for your best interests.
-Keep in mind that your previous lawyer may be entitled to a portion of the contingency fee based on the work they’ve already done.
+When switching, choose someone who can quickly get up to speed on your case and continue advocating for you.
+Keep in mind your previous lawyer may be entitled to part of the contingency fee for work already done.

 How much does it cost to hire a personal injury lawyer in Louisiana?

-Most personal injury lawyers in Louisiana work on a contingency fee basis, meaning you don’t pay anything upfront.
-Instead, the lawyer takes a percentage of your settlement or court award, typically ranging from 33% to 40%, depending on whether the case goes to trial.
+Most personal injury lawyers work on contingency, meaning no upfront costs.
+They take a percentage of your settlement or award – typically 33% to 40% depending on whether your case goes to trial.

 What’s the success rate for personal injury lawyers in New Orleans?

-To assess a lawyer’s success rate, ask about their experience with cases similar to yours and their outcomes.
-Reviews, referrals, and testimonials from past clients can also provide insight into their ability to achieve results.
+Ask about their experience with cases similar to yours and their outcomes.
+Reviews and testimonials from past clients can provide insight into their ability to achieve results.

 What damages can I recover in a personal injury case in New Orleans?